 - Use free tools like our readiness checker to prepare.

-- Gather Documents: Organize income, credit, and land info.
+- Gather Documents: Prepare income, credit, and land details.

-- Test Readiness: Use our tool to check eligibility.
+- Test Readiness: Use our eligibility tool above.

 - Find Experts: Connect with modular loan specialists.